CNA-25/Cart_Service/README.md

 ## Endpoints

-The API endpoints can also be viewed and tested using the automatically generated API documentation at `http://127.0.0.1:8000/docs`. or if you want to veiw live you can ask us for the link.
+The API endpoints can also be viewed and tested using the automatically generated API documentation at `http://127.0.0.1:8000/docs`. or [if you want to veiw it live](https://cart-service-git-cart-service.2.rahtiapp.fi/docs).

 ### Get All Beers